Wisdom Teeth Removal in Greensboro

 Wisdom Tooth Removal Recovery

 Drinking beverages through a straw should be avoided, as this “sucking” motion can dislodge blood clots, leading to dry sockets.
 Smoking must be avoided.
 A liquid diet is recommended initially, or at least until all anesthesia has worn off.
 While you should brush your teeth as usual, take great care to avoid the area of the wound so the healing isn’t disturbed.
 Over-the-counter pain medication and an ice pack can also help ease any lingering pain.
-Dr. Farless will also likely prescribe antibiotics, which must be taken until their course is completed.
+Your denitst will also likely prescribe antibiotics, which must be taken until their course is completed.

 By two or three days after your procedure, the facial swelling and tenderness should improve.
-Dr. Farless will remove any stitches that were necessary by about week past your extraction, and by 10-14 days part your procedure, you should be fully healed, free of the worries associated with wisdom teeth!
+Dr. Farless or Dr. Locklear will remove any stitches that were necessary by about week past your extraction, and by 10-14 days part your procedure, you should be fully healed, free of the worries associated with wisdom teeth!

 Dry Sockets and How to Avoid Them